genepi/michigan-imputationserver/docs/prepare-your-data.md

 ### CheckVCF

-Use [checkVCF](https://github.com/zhanxw/checkVCF) to ensure that the VCF files are valid. checkVCF proposes "Action Items" (e.g. upload to sftp server), which can be ignored.
-Only the validity should be checked with this command.
+Use [checkVCF](https://github.com/zhanxw/checkVCF) to ensure that the VCF files are valid.
+CheckVCF provides “Action Items” (e.g., uploading to an SFTP server) that can be ignored.
+Focus solely on verifying the validity of the files with this tool.

 ````sh
 checkVCF.py -r human_g1k_v37.fasta -o out mystudy_chr1.vcf.gz